docker-mailserver/docker-mailserver/docs/content/config/setup.sh.md

 chmod a+x ./setup.sh
 ```

-!!! warning "`setup.sh` for Docker Mailserver version `v10.1.x` and below"
+!!! warning "`setup.sh` for `docker-mailserver` version `v10.1.x` and below"

-    If you're using Docker Mailserver version `v10.1.x` or below, you will need to get `setup.sh` with a specific version.
+    If you're using `docker-mailserver` version `v10.1.x` or below, you will need to get `setup.sh` with a specific version.
 Substitute `<VERSION>` with the [tagged release version](https://github.com/docker-mailserver/docker-mailserver/tags) that you're using:

     `wget https://raw.githubusercontent.com/docker-mailserver/docker-mailserver/<VERSION>/setup.sh`.